Safety of Red Light Therapy in Pregnancy

 Pregnancy places a significant metabolic load on a woman's body but most of us adapt well, but for some, it can also present challenges that impact maternal well-being.
 Photobiomodulation offers a gentle and non-invasive approach to supporting pregnancy wellness by reducing pain, enhancing cellular function, and reducing the risk of pregnancy complications.

 Does light therapy also help with stretch marks, healing after an episiotomy/tear, cesarean wound recovery and mental health?
-Yes!
+Yes, Yes, Yes!

 Ready to light up your pregnancy?
-Want to know how to choose a light source and what to avoid?
-Stay tuned!
+Learn how to choose a light source and what to avoid?

 How are you lighting up your pregnancy?